p0l1t1c1an/p0l1t1c1an/README.md

 ### About Me
 - **Currently**: I'm a security student by day and a programmer turned homelab enthusiast by night.

 - **Coding**: I love to program on my own time in Rust, C, or Python.
-I reluctantly work in Java but want to learn Kotlin as a replacement.
+I reluctantly work in Java but want to replace that with Kotlin.

 - **OS**: Mainly, I use the BSD family, but I also run a hardened Arch Linux set up and have been learning Illumos.